swflynn/N-DOF/quasi_src/scripts/qMC_nm/README.md

 Code for analyzing a single water monomer (TIP4P PES).
 This code uses a normal mode analysis to make the  Hamiltonian Seperable.
 It then calculates the Potential Energy Difference matrix and computes the Fundamental Frequencies for the water monomer.
-This calculations is the whole shabang!
+This calculations is the whole sha-bang!
 Our First full system calculation.

+The code can output the potential energy difference matrix, the associated eigenvalues and eigenvectors, and the fundamentla frequencies.

 # Associated Files